vknabel/lithia/README.md

 - [x] Prebuilt docker image
 - [ ] Prebuilt linux binaries
 - [ ] Docs generator _in progress_
+- [ ] Improved performance
 - [ ] Stack traces
 - [ ] Creating a custom language server
 - [ ] ... with diagnostics
 - [ ] ... with syntax highlighting
 - [ ] ... with auto completion
 - [ ] A package manager
-- [ ] Tuning performance
 - [ ] Move stdlib to a package
 - [ ] Custom plugins for external declarations
 - [ ] More static type safety

-Of course, some features don't end up on the above list.
+Not all features end up on the list above.
 Espcially improving the standard libraries and documentation is an ongoing process.

+Lithia will hit **0.1.0** once there is basic tooling support, all language features are implemented and the Standard Library is mature.
+From there on, every source breaking change will result in a minor release.
+To reach **1.0.0**, a small ecosystem needs to evolve.

 ## Installation